Background Information about Probate

 ► What is probate?

 Probate is a court process to transfer property owned by the person who died to the persons who are supposed to receive the property.
+A probate allows a Personal Representative to transfer legal title of that property to the proper persons.
 It involves several steps:

 - Appointing a Personal Representative to handle the probate.